amos-project2/metadata-hub/documentation/wiki/Server.md

 ## MdH-WebUI/Query-Server
+This server is written in Java and offers multiple functionalities.
+It hosts the WebUI, offers a GraphQL API and other functionalities supporting the WebUI.
 This component uses [GraphQL-Java](https://graphql-java.com) to query the postgreSQL database for file metadata information.
-User can directly interact with the API or use the Web User Interface to retrieve metadata information.
+Users can directly interact with the API, use a GraphiQL console, or use the Web User Interface to retrieve metadata information.

 ## Application Programming Interface
 The GraphQL queries are sent to the http-server using the http POST method.